-When two quasinormal modes satisfying the symmetry \eqref{eq:symmetry}, the split into two distinct purely imaginary modes breaks the symmetry.
-Before and after the `bifurcation', the number of pairs that satisfy \eqref{eq:symmetry} changes.
+When two quasinormal modes satisfy the symmetry \eqref{eq:symmetry}, the split into two distinct purely imaginary modes breaks the symmetry.
+Before and after the bifurcation, the number of pairs that satisfies \eqref{eq:symmetry} changes.

-This should also shift the overtone number labelling of all modes above them, and their corresponding eigenfunctions no longer satisfy the symmetry \eqref{eq:symmetry} as well.
+This should also shift the overtone number labeling of all modes above them, and their corresponding eigenfunctions no longer satisfy the symmetry \eqref{eq:symmetry} as well.

-Furthermore, if you imagine how electromagnetic perturbations vibrate outside the black hole, the fundamental `note' of these perturbations jumps before and after the bifurcation.
+Furthermore, if you imagine how electromagnetic perturbations vibrate outside the black hole, the fundamental ``note" of these perturbations jumps before and after the bifurcation.
 Specifically, the period of the lowest lying vibration mode diverges prior to the bifurcation, while the period of the lowest lying vibration mode is finite after the bifurcation.

-This is illustrated more clearly in Figure \ref{fig:helpfulfigure}, which shows the path and jump of the fundamental vibrational frequency around a bifurcation for $\ell = 1$.
+This is illustrated more clearly in Fig. \ref{fig:helpfulfigure}, which shows the path and jump of the fundamental vibrational frequency around a bifurcation for $\ell = 1$.

-Finally, as demonstrated in the prior discussion, there are actually two spacings which the spectrum limits to: the well-known one describes the spacing of the unbifurcated modes.
+Finally, as demonstrated in the prior discussion, there are actually two spacings to which the spectrum limits: the well-known one describes the spacing of the unbifurcated modes.
 The second spacing describes the bifurcated modes, given by